conor-f/spotibar/README.md

   If you're getting errors, try removing spotibar and reinstalling under sudo permissions.
 If you get an error involving `libtk8.6.so`, install tk using your distro's package manager.

-  Once `spotibar` is installed and authenticated, you need to modify your polybar config as follows (or however suits your needs!):
+  Once `spotibar` is installed and authenticated, you need to modify your status bar config as follows (or however suits your needs!):

+### Polybar:
 ```
 modules-right = <other modules> spotibar-currently-playing spotibar-previous-track spotibar-toggle-playback spotibar-next-track spotibar-add-to-playlist <other modules>